 Torn parts of the meniscus can be trimmed off.
 We use tiny scissors and nibblers to remove the large pieces and then small motorized shavers to smooth off the rest.
 It is called a “Partial” meniscectomy because we try and leave as much of the meniscus cartilage behind as possible so that it can continue to cushion the knee.

 After a partial meniscectomy the injured area of the knee will still be tender for a few weeks.
-Most people recover quickly and are walking almost normally after 10 to 14 days.
 The front of the knee will remain slightly swollen for up to a month.

-After a meniscal repair you will need to be on crutches “touch weight-bearing” for 4 weeks.
+After a meniscal repair you may need to be on crutches “touch weight-bearing” for up to 6 weeks depending on the type of tear repaired.
 That means you are not meant to walk on it and must use the crutches all the time.
 This is to stop the stitches in cartilage from pulling out and to give the meniscus the best chance of healing.

 The physiotherapist in the hospital will give you some exercises to perform to improve your movement and strength.
 It is safe to do these.
 Within a couple of weeks of the operation most people have good movement and very little pain in the knee.

 The main problem with meniscal repair is that the cartilage doesn’t always heal.
 About 20% of the time (one in five) the torn meniscus comes loose again, usually several months after the initial operation.
-In these cases, a second knee arthroscopy will be needed to remove the unhealed, torn fragment.
+In these cases a second knee arthroscopy will be needed to removed the unhealed, torn fragment.

 If a piece of the surface cartilage is damaged and a hole is developing the damaged cartilage at the edges of the hole are often sticking up and catching within the knee.
 A chondroplasty involves taking a small shaver and shaving off any loose fragments of the surface cartilage.
 We leave behind all of the undamaged cartilage.